 However, see to it that the lead does not become too tight as it may restrict your dog’s airway.
 As a precaution, in case your furry buddy slips out of the lead, have him wear an ID collar.

 If you have a Greyhound or dog breeds with necks thicker than their heads, this is not the right dog lead to use.
+The same goes for canines predisposed to respiratory issues and pets that pull excessively.

 3. Martingale Dog Lead

-A martingale dog lead is specifically designed for dogs with small heads but thick necks like the Greyhound.
+A martingale dog lead is specifically designed for canines with small heads but thick necks like the Greyhound.
 This prevents them from accidentally slipping off the lead.
 Since it tightens only to a certain degree, the martingale dog lead is safe to use on these dog breeds.

 4. Head Collar

 Care should be taken when using a head collar.
 Although it is a handy training tool, it can be dangerous if it is wrongly used.
-Sharply pulling on the dog lead can injure your dog’s neck.
-Getting the wrong size can potentially chafe his skin and damage his eyes.

 5. Short Dog Lead

+There is also a shorter version of this lead type, which is called a tab dog lead.
 It is perfect to use for dog sports that involve passing through obstacles.
-The super short length of the tab dog lead prevents the dog from crashing on the obstacles.
+The super short length of the tab dog lead prevents the dog from crashing into the obstacles.

 6. Chain Dog Lead